AryanAtel1034/AryanAtel1034/README.md

 <h1 align="center">Hi 👋, I'm Aryan Atel</h1>
 <h3 align="center">Hi there!
-I am Aryan, a Second Year Undergraduate in Information Technology & Engineering at GH Raisoni College of Engineering (GHRCE) Nagpur.
+I am Aryan, a Third Year Undergraduate in Information Technology & Engineering at GH Raisoni College of Engineering (GHRCE) Nagpur.
 I am a Computer Enthusiast with a passion for doing Development and contributing to open source with what I already have while learning new skills to mark a footprint in the technological world.
 Well-versed with C++/C, and Java, diversifying myself by grasping and building projects on various frameworks, tools, and concepts like Flutter, Kotlin, Java,</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=aryanatel1034&label=Profile%20views&color=0e75b6&style=flat" alt="aryanatel1034" /> </p>